VYO Chamber & Orchestral Summer Intensive

 Assistant Professor, Violin and Viola

-An award-winning performer and educator, Christina has performed as a soloist at the Kennedy Center and appeared with orchestras around the world.
+An award-winning performer and educator, Christina McGann has performed as a soloist at the Kennedy Center and appeared with orchestras around the world.
 In addition to her chamber engagements, she is concertmaster of the Nashville Opera.
 She holds a B.A. and M.A. in violin performance from The Juilliard School.
 Read more +

 Kirsten Greer, cello